 A sweet tooth incidentally, they report, increases your risk of kidney stones by more than 30 percent.
 Magnesium heart is good for the other organs too, obviously.

 Magnesium and diabetes are also strongly inversely linked.
-Research from Tufts University found that those who consumed the highest amount of magnesium were 32% less likely to contract diabetes that those who ate the least; that's massive.
+Research from Tufts University found that those who consumed the highest amount of magnesium from their food were 32% less likely to contract diabetes that those who ate the least; that's massive.

 They report that the best sources are whole grains, nuts and fish; and vegetables too.

 Moreover only 50% of Americans enjoy the RDA for magnesium heart.
-Is it any wonder that diabetes and cardiovascular disease are expanding in leaps and bounds?
+Is it any wonder that diabetes and cardiovascular diseases are expanding in leaps and bounds?

 100% whole wheat flour is difficult to get unless you grind your own as we do; but cracking your own pecan nuts and enjoying vegetables such as kale, spinach and Swiss chard is really not that arduous.
 Would you rather inject yourself every day with insulin?